hyex-research/AquaFetch/readme.md

 dataset.stn_coords('5')       # 68.035599	21.9758
 # get coordinates of two stations
 dataset.stn_coords(['5', '736'])

+# get area of a single station
+dataset.area('5')
+# get coordinates of two stations
+dataset.area(['5', '736'])

+# if fiona library is installed we can get the boundary as fiona Geometry
+dataset.get_boundary('5')
 ```

 The datasets related to surface water quality are available using functional or objected-oriented API